 This green kale juice recipe is detoxifying and incredibly good for your health.
 Let us explain why.

 Kale, celery, cucumber, pears, ginger are all brilliantly healthy for us.
 Celery and cucumber are hydrating, ginger is anti-inflammatory, kale is cancer-fighting and pear is packed with crucial antioxidants.
-But let’s talk a bit more about kale juice benefits.
+Let’s talk a bit more about kale juice benefits.

 Kale juice benefits